Marinelli Field

 Marinelli Field is a stadium in Rockford, Illinois located in Blackhawk Park and is overseen by the Rockford Park District.
 It is primarily used for baseball.

 The ball field is in the north end of Blackhawk Park and is bounded by 15th Avenue (north, right field); Nelson Boulevard and the Rock River (west, left field); commercial businesses to the east; and the rest of the city park to the south and southeast.
 It sits just a few blocks west of Beyer Stadium, which is also on 15th.

-The field has served as the stadium for two minor league franchises:
+The field has served as the stadium for several minor league franchises: